 Our operations expose us to a number of federal, state, local and international laws and regulations.
-These laws and regulations address multiple aspects of our operations, such as taxes, securities, consumer rights, privacy, data security and employment matters, and may also impact other areas of our business and may be dependent on the jurisdiction of operation.
-Changes in government regulation of our business has the potential to materially alter our business practices or our profitability.
+These laws and regulations address multiple aspects of our operations.
+The rules, regulations and laws that have materially impacted our business in such jurisdictions include, but are not limited to, tax, securities, consumer rights, privacy, data security and employment matters, and may also impact other areas of our business and may be dependent on the jurisdiction of operation.
+These descriptions are not exhaustive, and these laws, regulations, and rules (and the interpretations thereof) frequently change and are increasing in number.
+Changes in government regulation of our business has the potential to materially alter our business practices and our profitability.
 Depending on the jurisdiction, those changes may come about through the issuance of new laws and regulations or in the application of existing laws and regulations by a court, regulatory body or governmental official.
 Sometimes those changes may have both a retroactive and prospective effect.
 This is particularly true when a change is made through the application of existing laws or regulations to new fact patterns.
 Moreover, changes in regulation that may seem neutral on the surface may have either more or less impact on us than our competitors, depending on the circumstances.